-This doc and the surrounding section of docs shows you how to manage users who are on our original user model.
-If you were a New Relic customer before July 30 2020, you likely have users on our original user model (and not the New Relic One user model).
+This doc and the surrounding section of docs shows you how to manage users on our original account/user model.
+If you were a New Relic customer before July 30 2020 and haven't migrated your users to the new model, your users are on our original account/user model (and not the New Relic One model).

-One way to quickly check your users' user model: if you can see users in the Users and roles UI, those users are on our original user model.
+If you're an admin and want to see if you have users on the original model: If you can see users in the Users and roles UI, those users are on our original user model.

 Some features in the UI are visible only to account Owners and Admins.

 You can also use the New Relic REST API to obtain a list of everyone and their roles in your New Relic account.

 Here are some instructions and tips for adding and managing users via the UI:

 Starting March 2021, we ended the preview period for basic users on our original user model.
 The preview period gave these basic users the same permissions as full users.
 For more on this, see our Explorers Hub post on user type changes.

 The user type (basic user or full user) determines what features a user has access to.